cjmartin/launchcalendar.org/_posts/2025-05-31-new-shepard-ns-32.md

 payload: NS-32
 payload-type: crew capsule
 payload-description: >-
-  NS-32 is a crewed suborbital flight carrying six private citizens to the edge of space onboard Blue Origin's New Shepard vehicle.
-Passengers will briefly travel above the Kármán Line to experience microgravity before capsule recovery.
-Notable crew members include Amy Medina Jorge and Mark Rocket.
+  NS-32 is a crewed suborbital flight carrying six private citizens—Aymette (Amy) Medina Jorge, Dr. Gretchen Green, Jaime Alemán, Jesse Williams, Mark Rocket, and Paul Jeris—to the edge of space onboard Blue Origin's New Shepard vehicle.
+Passengers briefly traveled above the Kármán Line onboard Blue Origin's reusable rocket, marking the 12th human spaceflight for the program and the 32nd New Shepard launch.
+The reusable BE-3PM engine and capsule emphasize Blue Origin's commitment to environmentally responsible, frequent suborbital missions.
 links:
   - title: Blue Origin’s next crewed mission is targeted for liftoff on May 31st
     type: